gBuilder: A Scalable Knowledge Graph Construction System for Unstructured Corpus: Experiment

 \Figure \ref{fig:exp} shows the results of scheduling experiments.
 Apparently, the results produced by our scheduling algorithm are significantly superior to others.
 Our scheduling results are leading the front of the MO optimization trade-off (closer to the lower-left corner in each subfigure) compared with the baselines.
 That is, our algorithm for scheduling flowline can make a better solution in various scenarios that trade-off monetary cost with runtime for KGC.

 The scatters tend to form multiple clusters when the number of tasks is small because different algorithms would produce the same scheduling combinations in the case of fewer tasks, resulting in close makespan and procurement costs.
-This trend disappears when the flowline includes more tasks because larger $VM$ clusters would introduce more randomness and perturbations such as network fluctuations.
+This trend disappears when the flowline includes more tasks because larger \emph{VM} clusters would introduce more randomness and perturbations such as network fluctuations.
 Another trend is that our algorithm constructs a much smaller number of optional combinations than other algorithms.
 It benefits the GPU tasks guided compounding in Algorithm~\ref{alg:compound}, which reduces the search space for MO optimization.
+In addition, we have marked the \emph{Pareto Front} of each scheduler with a dash in \Figure \ref{fig:exp}, which represents the set of Pareto efficient solutions, and it can be clearly observed that the \emph{Pareto Front} of our algorithm tends to outperform other MO schedulers.

-These scheduling experiments demonstrate that our proposed scheduling algorithm for gBuilder can effectively schedule tasks in KGC (including IE models and operators, etc.) and outperforms the benchmark algorithms like MOHEFT, SPEA2, and OMOPSO in the scenario of KGC with multiple deep learning models.
+These scheduling experiments demonstrate that our proposed scheduling algorithm can effectively schedule tasks in KGC (including IE models and operators, etc.) and outperforms the benchmark algorithms like MOHEFT, SPEA2, and OMOPSO in the scenario of KGC with multiple deep learning models by taking advantage of priori knowledge of KGC.